 See, The Donald, just prior to becoming President – no, it’s true, he actually became the President of the United States, I shit you not – was just wrapping up his redevelopment of the elegant old Post Office building into the Trump International Hotel.
 This is virtually across the street from the Hoover building.
 It cost a bundle, and other things being equal it’d probably already be a financial disaster in the manner of most Trump developments, but then The Donald became President – no, seriously, that happened for real – and this gave him one of the first of what’s turning out to be a very long string of opportunities to cash in on his role as head of the government.
 Corporations and foreign delegations, eager to suck up to His Nibs just up the street, naturally pour money into the coffers of the Trump International whenever they hit town, and that suits The Donald right down to the ground, and is, indeed, just as it should be.
 You want an audience with the Orange God King, you gotta come with some tribute, and it better not be Frankincense and Myrrh.

 Well!
 Imagine Donald’s chagrin when he found out that his own government, the organization that ought to be running itself with the sole aim of making him more wealthy, was fixing to let somebody build another hotel right across the street from his!
 WTF?
 Didn’t they get it?
 Was he not making himself perfectly clear?
 He probably had one of his characteristic conniption fits, I can just hear him ranting.
 His own government!
 Putting up a competitive hotel!
 Right across the frigging street!
 It was not to be borne.
-No sir.
 Now sure, you might try to calm him down by reminding him that corporations and hopeful foreign supplicants are still going to be flocking to his joint, no matter what they put up in the footprint of the unlamented former Festung Hoover, but you know how The Donald is.
 It’s the principle of the thing.

 So what was he supposed to do?
 Listen, you got levers, you pull ’em, believe me, and boy oh boy does being President give you levers.
 So he called everybody on the carpet and kiboshed the whole deal.
 If the FBI needs a new place to hang out its shingle, it can do that right where the old place sits.
 OK?
 That’s that.
 End of story, OK?